CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ```

 You need some tokens in your address to interact.
-If you are using local node you can skip this step.
+If you are using a local node you can skip this step.
 Requesting tokens
-from faucet:
+from the faucet:

 ```shell
 JSON=$(jq -n --arg addr $(wasmd keys show -a wallet) '{"denom":"upebble","address":$addr}') && curl -X POST --header "Content-Type: application/json" --data "$JSON" https://faucet.cliffnet.cosmwasm.com/credit